Add this page to your book

 If you need to create a new template that has common elements with an existing template, you can use the existing template as a base.
 First, apply the template, change the name, and then make the changes necessary for the new template.
 Then Save it.

 Rather than creating new templates from scratch for each login for your library or vendor, you can export the template file, save it to your computer to easily email it, or save it to an external device to transfer it.
 Exporting also allows you to save a backup copy of your current templates as a precaution.
-First, in your browser, make sure your settings to download files is set to always ask for a file location.

 To import the file to another workstation/login, go to the Holdings Template Editor either in Local Administration or from the templates file in the Holdings editor for the workstation/login.
 Click on the Import button.
 Locate the file and click on Open.
 The file will be imported to the workstation/login.
 The file will overlay all templates with the same name and add additional ones with different names for the target login.